Fees & Policies

 Professional Boundaries

 To prioritize the well-being of clients, ethical guidelines require therapists to maintain professional boundaries in their therapeutic relationships.
-This means that any personal relationships or associations with clients, even after the therapy has ended, are not allowed.
-Additionally, to ensure the privacy of all clients, I do not accept social media requests.
+This means that any personal relationships or associations with clients, even after the therapy has ended, are not permitted.

 Good Faith Estimate